PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 #### Newton-Raphson
 This is the traditional method for power flow calculations.
-This method uses a Taylor series, ignoring the higher order terms, to solve the nonlinear set of equations:
+This method uses a Taylor series, ignoring the higher order terms, to solve the nonlinear set of equations iteratively:

 $$
    \begin{eqnarray}